dragosrotaru/ppeforfree/README.md

 ## Install and Usage

-1. make sure NodeJS is installed on your machine.
-2. clone this repoository.
+1. clone this repository.
+2. install nvm (node version manager) [here](https://github.com/nvm-sh/nvm#install--update-script)
+3. run `nvm install` then `nvm use` in the root of the repository. (installs and activates node version in `.nvmrc`)
-3. run `npm install` command in the root of the repository.
+4. run `npm install` command in the root of the repository.

 ## Usage